JanikvA/NBA-Game-Prediction/README.md

 MLPClassifier | 67.7 +- 0.7 | 66.4 +- 0.8 | 67 +- 0.3
 KNN | 66.8 +- 0.7 | 65.3 +- 0.9 | 67.4 +- 0.3

+The accuracies calculated on the train, validation and test set are compatible with each other, ensuring that no significant over-fitting is present.
 These accuracies are not significantly different from those obtained only using the FTE-Elo algorithm for prediction.

 The following two plots show the prediction accuracy and the closure test for the logistic regression model.
 For a detailed explanation please see the description for the version of these plots with the FTE-Elo algorithm.
 Note that these plots were made using the test data set and therefore have a larger uncertainty compared to the equivalent FTE-Elo plots which were made using the full data set.